terse CLI has one scaffold command and a shared workflow CLI.

 Lists past runs for a deployed workflow or fetches the full chat history for a single run.

-When you pass job-name, the CLI matches your local workflow name to the deployed workflow on Terse.
+job-name, the CLI matches your local workflow name to the deployed workflow on Terse.
 When you pass --run-id, the CLI skips workflow lookup and fetches that run directly.

 Options: